Recognizability of morphisms: Introduction

-The main result of this paper is a generalization of Mosse's Theorem.
-We actually prove the result of \cite{BertheSteinerThuswaldnerYassawi2019} for the most general class of morphisms, including ones containing erasable letters.
+We actually prove the result of \cite{BertheSteinerThuswaldnerYassawi2019} concerning the recognizability for aperiodic points for the most general class of morphisms, including ones containing erasable letters.
 Our proof does not use the fact that the shift $X(\sigma)$ defined for an aperiodic non-erasing morphism has a finite number of minimal subshifts (proved and used in \cite{BezuglyiKwiatkowskiMedynets2009}), or the stronger fact that the set of languages of points in a shift $X(\sigma)$ defined by a non-erasing morphism is finite (proved and used in \cite{BertheSteinerThuswaldnerYassawi2019}).
-Our proof relies on the notion of elementary morphism, due to \cite{EhrenfeuchtRozenberg1978}.
-By a result, proved independently by \cite{KarhumakiManuchPlandowski2003} and \cite{BertheSteinerThuswaldnerYassawi2019}, every elementary morphism is recognizable for aperiodic points.
-We use this result to prove Mosse's Theorem (and its generalizations).
-This represents actually also a substantial simplification of the proof since the available proofs of Mosse's Theorem are all more difficult, including the proof in \cite{Kurka2003} which is essentially reproduced in \cite{DurandPerrin2021}, using improvements from \cite{Kyriakoglou2019}.
+Our proof relies on the notion of elementary morphism, due to Ehrenfeucht and Rozenberg \cite{EhrenfeuchtRozenberg1978}.
+By a result, proved independently by Karhumaki et al. \cite{KarhumakiManuchPlandowski2003} and by Berth\'e et al. \cite{BertheSteinerThuswaldnerYassawi2019}, every elementary morphism is recognizable for aperiodic points.
+We use this result to prove Moss\'e's Theorem (and its generalizations).
+This represents actually also a substantial simplification of the proof, since the available proofs of Moss\'e's Theorem are all more difficult, including the proof in \cite{Kurka2003} which is essentially reproduced in \cite{DurandPerrin2021}, using improvements from \cite{Kyriakoglou2019}.

 We also give a characterization of injective morphisms recognizable on the full shift in terms of groups in finite monoids (Theorem \ref{theoremSyntactic2}).
+This translation of the property of recognizability in terms of finite monoids is a new approach which puts in evidence the strong link between recognizability and automata theory.

-Finally we give a quadratic time algorithm to check whether an injective morphism is recognizable on the full shift for aperiodic points (Corollary \ref{corollary.recognizable}).
+Finally, we give a quadratic-time algorithm to check whether an injective morphism is recognizable on the full shift for aperiodic points (Corollary \ref{corollary.recognizable}).